 Be sure you have everything labeled clearly in your feed room.
-This will keep things so much more organized for both your help and yourself as well.
-Labels are your friend and will not only help make chores easier for any help you hire but for yourself as well.
+This will keep things so much more organized for your help and yourself.
+Labels are your friend and will help make chores easier for any help you hire.

 How to Vacation When You Farm